 What is Da Vittorio?

 Da Vittorio is a family restaurant started by my father, Vittorio Cerea, in 1966 in Bergamo.
 He was more than just a buona forchetta (literally a “good fork”).
 He was a self-taught chef who just wanted to share his passion.
 In 1970, he received his first Michelin star, in 1996 his second, and in 2010 his third.
-My siblings and I continue his legacy and love for cooking by overseeing a large, family-style team of approximately 140 people who work together at our restaurant, pastry shop, and catering company at the Dimora Boutique Hotel in Bergamo, and now at Da Vittorio’s new location in St. Moritz.
+My siblings and I continue his legacy and love for cooking by overseeing a large, family-style team of approximately 140 people who work together at our restaurant, pastry shop, and catering company in Bergamo, and Da Vittorio’s in St. Moritz.

 So what is Da Vittorio St. Moritz?